-Research findings also have established graphene as the world's thinnest known coating for protecting metals against corrosion.
+Graphene also is the world's thinnest known coating for protecting metals against corrosion.
 It was found that graphene, whether made directly on copper or nickel or transferred onto another metal, provides protection against corrosion.

-Researchers have exploited the extraordinary electrical and mechanical properties of graphene to create a very efficient electrical/sound transducer.
+The extraordinary electrical and mechanical properties of graphene have been exploited to create a very efficient electrical/sound transducer.
 This experimental graphene loudspeaker, without any optimized acoustic design, is simple to make and already performs comparably to or better than similar sized commercial counterparts, and with much lower power consumption.